Chase & Amex Changes: Navigating A New Points Landscape

 • Ease of use and program flexibility

-• Access to credit lines
+• Access to large credit lines

-• Business + personal integration
+• Business card + personal card integration

 • Luxury perks like status and lounge access